chregu/openlayers/examples/offline/README.md

 WebSQL has only an asynchronous interface, which makes programming for it a little bit harder, but luckily enough OpenLayers supports also an async interface for getting the URLs of the image

-In this proof of concept, we extended OpenLayers.Layer.OSM, therefor it only works for that kind of layers.
-I guess it's easy to use the same approach for other layers as well.
+In this proof of concept, we initially extended OpenLayers.Layer.OSM, therefor it is only tested for that kind of layers.
+In the meantime I added a more general approach with adding OpenLayer.Layer.Offline "dynamically" to a Layer Class, but I didn't test it with other types of layers.

 ## How it works